mancrurod/Resume-Optimization/README.md

 # 📄 Resume Optimization

-Welcome to **Resume Optimization** — a modular Python project that turns your `.docx` resume into a lean, clean, ATS-beating machine.
-With the help of LLMs, Markdown, and just enough automation to make it magic, your CV will finally look like it belongs in 2025.
+Welcome to **Resume Optimization** — a modular, extensible pipeline that transforms your `.docx` resume into a customized, ATS-friendly PDF, fine-tuned for a specific job offer using LLMs like GPT-4o-mini or Gemini.

 ---

 ## 🚀 What This Project Does

 1. **Converts** your `.docx` resume into clean, structured `Markdown`.
-2. **Builds a tailored prompt** based on your resume and a job description.
+2. **Builds a dynamic LLM prompt** based on your resume and a job description.
-3. **Adapts** the content using GPT-4o-mini to match the job — this is the core of the optimization.
+3. **Adapts** the content using GPT or Gemini to match job requirements.
 4. **Exports** the adapted Markdown to beautiful `HTML` and `PDF`.
-5. **Lets you tweak** the final HTML visually with a built-in editor.
+5. **Opens a visual editor** so you can tweak the final HTML by hand.
-6. **Keeps things modular**, so you can swap models, templates, or scripts easily.
+6. **Logs everything** and validates your files to avoid surprises.
+7. **Previews the final PDF** automatically.

 ---